HyperviewHQ/hyperview_docs/documentation/outlet-control/index.rst

    :alt: Power Cycle Work Order
    :class: border-black

-.. note:: To make sure the latest outlet status is displayed, Outlet Control operations will trigger a sensor refresh on affected rack PDU.
+.. note:: To make sure the latest outlet status is displayed, Outlet Control operations will trigger a sensor refresh on affected device.
 Due to the distributed nature of the application, the refresh operation may take a few minutes to complete.

 ====================
 Troubleshooting Tips
 ====================
-There can be a lot of hardware, software and configuration variations within an rPDU model family.
+There can be a lot of hardware, software and configuration variations within an device model family.
 When troubleshooting issues with Outlet Control please consider the following troubleshooting tips:

 - License is enabled.
 You can verify that the Outlet Control license flag is enabled for your Hyperview instance by navigating to Settings -> License.